Fuku-chan: Film adaptations

 A first adaptation of the comic strip as a film was published in 1941 as Fuku-chan no Kishū.
 The film consisted of one reel of film and was probably a success, as the Navy Department subsequently commissioned the production of two more films that would focus on life at sea.
 Both propaganda films were released in 1944.
 The one-reel short film Uwanosora Hakase was made from a script by Yokoyama and directed by Maeda Hajime with a team of 18 over a period of eight months.
 It was a Navy Department co-production with Asahi Eigasha.
 The short film has not survived.

 The second of the two films from 1944 is Fuku-chan no Sensuikan (English: "Fuku-chan's Submarine"), a five-reel work that was directed by Mochinaga Tadahito.
 No other people involved are known and there are conflicting reports about Yokoyama's involvement.
 For the production, the team was allowed to visit a naval base and a submarine and observe their crew.
 Some of the observations were incorporated into the film, for example in a cooking scene.
-A multiplan camera was constructed for production, but could only be used to a limited extent due to the general lack of material and employees.
+A multiplane camera was constructed for production, but could only be used to a limited extent due to the general lack of material and employees.

 An anime television series followed in 1982, directed by Mineo Fuji at Shin-Ei Animation.
 The screenplays were written by Masaki Tsuji, Toshiyuki Kashiwakura, Noboru Shiroyama and Hiroko Naka.
 The character design was created by Ryuichi Yokoyama.
 The 71 25-minute episodes were broadcast by TV Asahi from November 2, 1982, to March 27, 1984.